An introduction of the author

 Nowadays foreign authors, even those who research primary and reliable secundary sources, still seem to miss the boat on the actual events that occurred in the Netherlands in May 1940.
 Obviously, the struggle of the Dutch lasted a mere five days and was nothing more than a side show against the stunningly quick defeat of mighty France.
 But is there any reason not to investigate and research a side-show with the same thoroughness as one does when it relates to a main theatre?
 The author of this website thinks not, hence this much extended narrative of the Dutch struggle in May 1940.
 It was about time that the world was introduced to the genuine details of those days in May 1940 ...

 In the eighties the author himself joint the army, serving in two cavalry units for a few years.
-Stationed in Germany with a cavalry reconnaissance unit, later serving with a tank battalion in the Netherlands.
+Stationed in Germany with a cavalry reconnaissance battalion, later serving with a tank battalion in the Netherlands.

 The amount of gathered battle-field reports, unit reports, after-battle analyses and research reports goes well into the thousands.
 That figure was able to increase to such staggering heigth by particularly the Dutch archive containing many thousands of personnel reports, but also the Freiburg archives that have dramatically grown into an orderly shape whereas it was a disasterous mess in the previous years.
 For example, on the Battle of the Grebbeberg alone, over 600 individual reports exist.
 On the German side the number of sources are quite modest.
 Partially due to the fact that much paperwork vanished during and after the war, deliberately or due to bomb-raids, but also due to the fact that the German battle-report procedure [so called Gefechtsberichte and Kriegstagebücher] saw reports being gathered on the lowest level upwards, jointly forming into official reports on only company or even battalion level.
 As such the reports filed by lower ranks eventually mattered little after the official reports were filed.
 Today that means that the researcher is overjoyed when even a company battle-report is successfully retrieved.
 Besides a devasting bomb-raid on one of Germany's most prominent army-archives, many reports simply vanished for other reasons.
 Not the least from theft or plain sloppiness, the latter being the general attitude in the German archives up to only a few years ago.
 Hence the low number of first line German battle-reports available.
 That number is closer to a few hundred reports and narratives than the thousands on the Dutch side.